ChalleNGe

 • Sustainability and organisational development

-Our evaluation framework is formative and seeks to embrace the complexity within our partners’ broad range of motivations, levels of engagement, scale of work and ambition.
-It seeks to find meaning, tell stories, challenge the status-quo and understand better ways of doing things – being open, collaborative and providing space for reflection, sharing and learning.
+Our evaluation framework is formative and seeks to embrace common themes within our partners’ broad range of projects, resources and ambitions.
+We seek meaningful ways to evaluate and create open, collaborative spaces for reflection, sharing and learning.

 ChalleNGe Partners